LidzDev/CC-W2-D4-lab/codeclan_karaoke_lab.md

 ### Extensions

 V - What happens if there are more guests trying to be checked in than there is free space in the room?
-- Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.
+V Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.

 ### Advanced extensions